Catawba Indian Nation Launches FastCommand in Response to the Coronavirus Pandemic

 Jul 21, 2020, 08:38 ET

-TUSCALOOSA, Ala., July 21, 2020 /PRNewswire/ -- The Catawba Indian Nation today launched its FastCommand system in response to the emergency caused by the COVID-19 pandemic.
-The Catawba Indian Nation has initiated an emergency information system https://catawbaindian.net to protect their tribal members and employees.
+ROCK HILL, S.C., July 21, 2020 /PRNewswire/ -- The Catawba Indian Nation today launched its FastCommand system in response to the emergency caused by the COVID-19 pandemic.
+The Catawba Indian Nation has initiated an emergency information system https://catawba.fastcommand.com to protect their tribal members and employees.
 The Tribe has established FastCommand to present an emergency information portal, allowing the Catawba Nation to increase its protection and security measures in response to the pandemic.
 The Tribe will be using Smart Alerts to send comprehensive details to tribal citizen's remote phones and devices.

 Tiffany Witherington, Environmental Services Coordinator for the Catawba Indian Nation, said, "The Catawba Indian Nation is aware that new risks are occurring to our tribal citizens and employees.
 FastCommand helps our tribal community prepare for local, regional, and national threats by assuring communications continue during unexpected events.
 The FastCommand tools allow us to notify our tribal members wherever they are, in case of health threats, such as COVID-19.
 With the challenges that may arise during social unrest, pandemics, and natural disasters, FastCommand helps us coordinate the safety and security of our people in today's chaotic world.
 The FastCommand system helps us protect our Nation, our culture, and our infrastructure."